Search

 Military Career Guide https://www.todaysmilitary.com/working/career-fields-and-profiles

-My Future http://www.myfuture.com/
+My Future https://www.myfuture.com/

 Serving as an Enlisted Person

-Students who enlist will be required to take the ASVABhttp://official-asvab.com/ to determine skill and ability to train for a job within the military.
+Students who enlist will be required to take the ASVABhttps://official-asvab.com/ to determine skill and ability to train for a job within the military.
 Enlisting provides the enlisted person with a job, an MOS, which will not be easily changed after signing the enlistment contract.

 The Virginia National Guard provides educational tuition assistance to its members while they serve their monthly drill.
 The amount of tuition reimbursement varies at different stages of service (enlistment, basic training, or advanced training).